slemire/slemire.github.io/_posts/2020-02-01-htb-writeup-re.md

 - Sub OnLoad
 - Sub Exploit

-Because I can bind assign any macro to the Open Document event, I can use `Run_at_open` (or any name for that matter) instead of `OnLoad` for the function name and it won't be caught by the YARA rule.
+Because I can assign any macro to the Open Document event, I can use `Run_at_open` (or any name for that matter) instead of `OnLoad` for the function name and it won't be caught by the YARA rule.

 I created a `sales.ods` file with the following macro using `certutil` to download netcat and execute it.